jtillyt/Couchbase.Lite.DbViewer/README.md

 # Setting up Hub
 The Hub is setup using the client.
 All that needs to be done is to open the `DbViewer.Hub.sln` solution and start the Hub.
 <br>

+*Note: If using a Mac with an M1/M2 processor, make sure that you are using the x86 .Net 6 SDK due to lack of ARM support in Couchbase.
+Some IDEs (such as Rider) will require you to select this manually.*

 # Using the Client
 When starting the app, you will be met with a blank screen since we have not yet added any Couchbase.Lite database.
 We will first need to connect to a Hub, set it up if we haven't yet, and then we can start downloading and viewing databases.